 The custom match should be a valid Python regular expression.
 Each new version will be tested against this regular expression.

-When a rule matches a new version, the specified action is performed on that version.
+When an automation rule matches a new version, the specified action is performed on that version.
 Currently, the following actions are available:

-Hide version: Hides the version.
+Hides the version.
 If the version is not active, activates it and builds the version.
-See Version States.
+See Version states.